ovt12/Mongodb/README.md

 ## General Environment Questions
 ​
 - What are development environments?
+A development environment in software and web development is a workspace for developers to make changes without breaking anything in a live environment.
 - How do they relate to an application?
+You should use a development environment if you want to make sure not to break anything on your live environments that your users see.
+By using a development environment for your website, you'll have a place to make all of the changes you want, without the users of your website will notice.

 ​
 ### Virtual machines
 ​